Vim-cn/elimage/README.md

 By default it runs at port `8888`, with `/tmp` as data directory to store image files.
 Try option `--help` to know how to change them.

+You can change some options in file `config.py`.

 Upload images
 -------------
 Use the command line to upload image files and you'll get result URL printed.